 As education costs swell with each new generation, parents may need to think about saving up earlier than ever.
 Luckily, the Federal government provides some assistance for taxpayers.

 Ready to open a self-directed ESA?
 Click here to access our simple ESA Application Packet!

-The two main account types that can help parents stay ahead of the curve of educational expenses are the 529 Plan, and a Coverdell Education Savings Account (ESA).
+There are two main account types that can help parents stay ahead of the curve of educational expenses: A 529 Plan and a Coverdell Education Savings Account (ESA).
 Both plans allow investors to grow tax-free earnings that remain untaxed when taken out for qualified distributions.
-However, the difference in investment options available to the two accounts can set the Coverdell ESA apart from the 529 in a beneficial way for investors.
+However, the difference in available investment options can set the Coverdell ESA apart from the 529 in a considerable way.

-On the other hand, a Coverdell Education Savings Account can be opened with a self-directed IRA provider, giving it the power and freedom to invest in a myriad of alternative assets that remain independent from the ebb and flow of the stock market.
-Self-directed Coverdell Education Savings Accounts can be invested in real estate, precious metals, private notes, and more.
-This means parents (or grandparents) with prior investment knowledge and experience can put their expertise to work for the benefit of their children’s (or grandchildren’s) education savings.
+On the other hand, a Coverdell ESA can be opened with a self-directed retirement custodian like New Direction Trust Company, giving you, the account holder, the power and freedom to invest in a myriad of alternative assets that remain independent from the ebb and flow of the stock market.
+Self-directed Coverdell ESAs can invest in real estate, precious metals, private notes, and more.
+This means parents with prior investment knowledge can put their expertise to work and grow their children’s education savings.